vuejs/vuefire/packages/documentation/docs/vuefire/README.md

 ## Why

 While Firebase SDK does provide an API to keep your local data in sync with any changes happening in the remote database, it is more tedious than you can imagine, and it involves many edge cases.
-Here is the code you need to write to keep your local state in sync with Firebase _without using Vuefire_.
+Here is the code you need to write to keep your local state in sync with Firebase **without using Vuefire**.
 Let's take the example of binding a collection as an array, both with the RTDB and with Cloud Firestore:

-_Code for RTDB_:

 <FirebaseExample id="original">